takipi-field/overops-tile/README.md

 1. The OverOps Reliability Platform tile should have an orange color specifying that there are form values that need to entered.
 Enter the proper form values needed to make the tile turn green.

-1. If the stemcell is missing, [download the latest Ubuntu Xenial 315 stemcell](https://bosh.cloudfoundry.org/stemcells/) for your platform from BOSH and upload it in the Ops Manager.
+1. If the Stemcell is missing, [download the latest Ubuntu Xenial 315 Stemcell](https://bosh.cloudfoundry.org/stemcells/) for your platform from BOSH and upload it in the Ops Manager.
+Either the Light Stemcell or the Full Stemcell will work.

 1. Once the form has been fully filled out click **Review Pending Changes** ensure the tile is selected and click **Apply Changes**.